 - What is the flu?
 The flu—or influenza—is a contagious respiratory illness that can be severe and life-threatening.

 - Why is it important for older adults to get the flu shot?
 Older adults—even if you are healthy—are at higher risk when it comes to the flu due to age-related weakening of our immune systems, making it more difficult for us to fight off disease.
 For the 86% of adults 65+ who are managing a chronic condition—like diabetes or heart disease—the flu can be even more dangerous because you are more likely to develop complications or become hospitalized.
 Flu combined with pneumonia—a common acute condition among the aging population—is one of the top 10 causes of death for those aged 65+ in the U.S. According to the CDC, the flu vaccination is the best way to prevent the flu.
 To address the increased risks faced by the aging population, a higher-dose version of the flu vaccine was created specifically for older adults – talk to your doctor today about this option.

 - When should you get the flu shot?
 You should get a flu shot annually.
 For older adults, it’s best that you get your vaccine as early in the season as possible to prevent contracting the flu from a loved one, caregiver, or friend.
-Flu season in the U.S. is typically between October and May, with peaks between December and February, meaning it’s vital for you to get your shot before the holidays start.
+Flu season in the U.S. typically peaks between November and March, meaning it’s vital for you to get your shot before the holidays start.
 It’s important to note that it does take two weeks after getting the shot for your body to build up full immunity.